The Decentralisation Paradox in Digital Identity: Centralising Decentralisation with Digital Wallets?: Multi-Dimensional Analysis of Digital Identity (RQ2)

 \subsection{Ethical Dimension}

 Is it ethical to shift a number of technical complexities to users (e.g., managing credentials and cryptographic keys), knowing that mistakes will happen?
 The ethical dimension revolves around the redistribution of responsibilities, mitigation of vulnerabilities and maintenance of control.
 As control moves to each user, so does the burden of managing risk.
-For example, the theft of a device (with a digital wallet) could lead to the loss of access to essential credentials (e.g. educational qualifications).
-Even mechanisms such as mnemonic-based or social (shared) recovery come with challenges, e.g., by requiring trusted contacts or third parties \cite{Satybaldy-2024} \cite{Schumm-2025} \cite{Xian-2025}.
-Therefore, the decentralisation paradox appears again, as the initial effort to eliminate intermediaries creates additional dependencies.
+For example, the theft of a device (containing a digital wallet) could lead to the loss of access to essential data.
+Even mechanisms such as mnemonic-based or social (shared) recovery come with challenges, e.g., by requiring trusted contacts or third parties \citep{Satybaldy-2024, Schumm-2025, Xian-2025}.
+Therefore, the decentralisation paradox appears again, as the initial effort to eliminate intermediaries creates dependencies on additional entities.

-Another ethical concern is digital inclusion \cite{Lukkien-2023}.
-Despite the existence of population groups who lack smartphones or digital literacy, user-centric approaches often assume both access to and competence with digital solutions \cite{Kaplane-2025}.
-An ethical design would require alternative options (e.g., card-based credentials, delegated access or support through community centres) to ensure participation from everyone, including people with cognitive impairments or disabilities \cite{Satybaldy-2024} \cite{Cucko-2023} \cite{Xian-2025}.
-Meanwhile, governmental entities and institutions need to refrain from treating people differently or denying access to services if they do not possess a wallet.
-Fundamentally, digital identity is meant to expand choice rather than restrict it.
+Another ethical concern is digital inclusion \citep{Lukkien-2023}.
+Although some population groups lack smartphones or digital literacy, user-centric approaches often assume both access to and competence with digital solutions \citep{Kaplane-2025}.
+An ethical design is meant to require alternative options (e.g., card-based credentials, delegated access or support through community centres) to ensure participation from everyone, including people with cognitive impairments or disabilities \citep{Cucko-2023, Satybaldy-2024, Xian-2025}.
+Meanwhile, governmental entities and institutions need to refrain from treating people differently or denying access to services if they do not possess a digital wallet.
+Nonetheless, the existence of legal safeguards does not guarantee that indirect coercion or exclusion will not emerge.